ericxiaseattle/CSE517-Project/README.md

 ```
 ## Preprocessing
 We download the [yelp dataset](https://www.yelp.com/dataset/download) and only select reviews from restaurants to build our dataset.
 The preprocessing script
 effectively reads in the 52268 restaurants and associated reviews from the dataset and computes the average of the first 50 reviews.
+Download the yelp dataset to `YELP_DATA_DIR` and rename all the files inside to be of the example format `business.json` instead of the default format `yelp_academic_dataset_business.json`.
 At the base directory, run
 ```
 python -m preprocess.yelp_preprocess --yelp_data_dir YELP_DATA_DIR --output_dir OUTPUT_DIR
 ```